-This involves continuously evaluating the process, as each little change could greatly impact the budget.
+This involves continuously evaluating the process, as each little change could greatly impact the project budget.
 Once an obstacle arises, multiple solutions must be revised and discussed with the team and client before continuing ahead.
-Each change will also require re-forecasting, as small budget overruns are easier to correct than big ones.
+Each change will also require re-forecasting, as small project budget overruns are easier to correct than big ones.

 If the project you are working on is fairly complex and requires a lot of flexibility, you might want to apply a suitable project management methodology.

 Excuse the repetition, but we can’t emphasize this enough.
 Throughout the process, keep communicating all the project updates to your team, your client, and other stakeholders.